How much do your services cost?

 The deposit is refundable only if the class schedule we settle on turns out to be unworkable for you and your partner.

-If you are experiencing financial hardship, such as unemployment, food assistance or homelessness, please let me know!
+If you are experiencing financial hardship -- such as unemployment or homelessness, or the need for food assistance -- please let me know!
 I'm willing to work out special arrangements, and have done so with students in the past.

 I'm happy to provide a receipt for your insurance company on completion of a course.